dac392/Authentication-Fullstack-React/README.md

 - **/authenticated** : PrivateRoute and default message when successfully logged in
   - redirects to /login if un-authenticated user tries to access route.
 - **/profile** : additional PrivateRoute displaying the user's information

   - redirects to /login if un-authenticated user attempts to access route.
 Once successfully logged in, the user will be redirected back to /profile as it was the originally intended route to visit

+## Future Additions

+This is one of the coolest projects I've worked on so far and I think it would be really fun to slowly update it into something usable.
+Some features which I would like to add to the application in the near future are:

+- [ ] Header main title home link
+- [ ] Welcome page main content
+- [ ] Authenticated page main content
+- [ ] Authenticated user Home page
+- [ ] Profile page allow for editable content
+- [ ] Allow profile deletion
+- [ ] PUT route for api
+- [ ] DELETE route for api
+- [ ] Add private routes for users
+- [ ] Redirect / , /signup, /login to Authenticated user Home page
+- [ ] Add functionality to the app other than storing and retrieving user information
+- [ ] Add more impresive styling